 Other signs of sleep deprivation in babies and young children are:

 - Lack of interest in people and the environment

 - A tendency to look away from stimulating things

 - Hand-to-face gestures: Pulling ears, rubbing eyes

 What can you do to make your child sleep better?

 Just like adults, some kids are ‘better’ sleepers than others.
-However, there are always things that you can do as a parent to ensure your child gets plenty of opportunity for quality sleep.
-You can create a healthy sleep routine so that your child’s brain gets used to the routine and falls asleep quickly.
+However, there are always things that you can do as a parent to ensure your child gets plenty of opportunities for quality sleep.
+You can create a healthy sleep routine so that your child’s brain gets used to the method and falls asleep quickly.

 Do you have a specific sleep tip that helps your child sleep better?
 Share it in the comments so we can all learn from it!